plhyhc/lambda/README.md

 ```

 #### AWS Configuration
 This application connects to an RDS MySQL server.
 You will need to update the security group and IAM to allow Lambda functions to access it.
-The security group will need port access and the Lambda group will need access to the VPC the RDS is a part of.
+The security group will need port access and the Lambda will need access to the VPC the RDS is a part of.

 #### Database Setup
-For MySQL create the following table.
+For MySQL, create the following table.
 ```
 CREATE TABLE `station_logs` (
   `id` int(11) NOT NULL,